Spinal Injury Claims

 To start a claim, simply book a no win, no fee initial consultation with our team and we will be happy to discuss your claim and talk you through how the claims process works in more detail.
 We will also explain the various options for funding your claim, including using a conditional fee agreement (commonly called a ‘no win, no fee deal’) where appropriate.

 Establishing whether you have grounds for a claim

 The first step in the claims process is determining whether you have grounds for compensation.
-We will need to prove that your spinal injury was caused by someone else’s negligence or deliberate action.
-This will usually rely on various types of evidence, depending on the circumstances.
+We will need to prove that your spinal injury was caused by someone else’s negligence, omissions and/or deliberate action.
+This will usually mean relying on various types of evidence, depending on the circumstances.
 Evidence can potentially include witness statements, CCTV footage, health and safety logs, and medical records.